 - Write a list of all bills, when due, minimum balances, interest rates and total due.

 Group like bills (utilities, auto, childcare, school loans, credit cards, etc.).
 Develop a budget.
 I know…the dreaded “B” word!
 Stop.
 Take a deep breath.
 Swallow hard.
 No get it done.
 Make it simple.
-Don’t forget the little things like tithes, savings, gas, food, clothing and entertainment.
+Don’t forget the little things like tithes, savings, gas, food, clothing, and entertainment.
 They are often overlooked.
 Start with your total net salary at the top of the page and subtract your expenses.
 You should end up with a balance of $0.00.
 That is a balanced budget.
 Once this is done, consider yourself lucky.
 You have done something that the government can’t seem to do.

 - Decide a strategy for ‘paying’ your debt.

 There are two ways to go about this.
 They both end in a snowball to debt.The first way is to organize your bills in order by the highest interest rate to the lowest.
 Then make minimum payments on all of the credit debt.
 Put all available funds on the bill with the highest interest rate.
-Once the bill in paid, take all of the money used for the, new paid off bill, and put the extra funds on the next bill.
+Once the bill is paid, take all of the money used for the new paid off bill, and put the extra funds on the next bill.
 Once it is paid for, continue to ‘snowball’ the “extra money” toward the remaining bill with the highest balance until you are free.
-Remember, you must always pay the minimum payment on all other credit cards not the target bill, and pay on time.
+Remember, you must always pay the minimum payment on all other credit cards, not just the target bill, and pay on time.

 The other way is to organize your bills by balance; paying the smallest balance first.
 Then follow the ‘snowball’ plan as laid out before.
 This method leads to the fastest “feel” of accomplishment.
 Most people respond to the ability to quickly cross off the bills as complete.
 The former method will save money in interest in the end.
 Both get the job done, and that is what matters most.

 Once your bills are paid in full and since you are already living your ‘cash only’ mantra, you will be right on track for success.
-Once the bills are paid, the money once used to pay for credit, can be set up automatically be transferred into an ING-type of account…an account with minimal access and interest.
+Once the bills are paid, the money once used to pay for credit can be set up to automatically be transferred into an ING-type of account…an account with minimal access and interest.
 Now is the time to work on a savings plan.
 Save for your future, vacation, Christmas, birthday’s, etc.

 The future is full of surprises, up’s and down’s, and we should be ready.
-In this economy it makes sense to have 9-12 months worth of savings, in place, available for emergencies.
-By the way, new shoes, clothing, gifts and vacations are not emergencies.
+In this economy, it makes sense to have 9-12 months worth of savings, in place, available for emergencies.
+By the way, new shoes, clothing, gifts, and vacations are not emergencies.
 Plan…or Fail.

 Finally, let’s talk Christmas!
 Did you know that it is celebrated on December 25th…every year?
 It never changes.
-So why is it that we act surprised when December comes around and Jingle Bells starts to play on the radio.
+So why is it that we act surprised when December comes around and Jingle Bells start to play on the radio.
 Prepare People!
 Do not ruin the success and great strides that you have made.
-Make our own Christmas club account, or sign up for one at your local bank (if it is free).
+Make your own Christmas club account, or sign up for one at your local bank (if it is free).
 Just think, you can have $2,000 to spend on gifts if you put $77 in an account bi-weekly ($38 per week).
 Sounds nice, right?

 Make a decision to change your financial future and that of your family.
 Teach your children a different way to live their life.
 Don’t follow the governments’ lead.
-Adding more debt to current debt, does NOT relieve your debt.
+Adding more debt to current debt does NOT relieve your debt.
 You will regret it and others (family) will have to pay for it in one way or another.
 Look at our government as a poor example.
 Do you want to owe the WORLD?
 Embrace freedom…financial freedom.